seanclaude/Redistricting/README.md

-DelimitationBuilder
+DelimitationToolbox
 ===================

-A QGIS Plugin that helps to automate electoral constituency delimitation work
+A QGIS Plugin to help automate electoral delimitation work